 The aim is to spread knowledge on sustainable practices.
 This e-learning website gives you the tools to implement sustainable practices in the area of sanitation, water and soil conservation.

 The RUVIVAL logo symbolises the reviving of rural areas, especially areas suffering from erosion.
 Rural areas harbour one of the most vital resources as healthy soil is the foundation for food production and agricultural practices are intertwined with the health of our water bodies.

 The RUVIVAL material consists of four parts: toolboxes, lectures, a simulation game and the RUVIVAL community.
 New materials are added weekly to the toolboxes or lectures in English, Spanish, French and German.

-The Toolbox contains knowledge and methods to revive the land, use synergies and develop rural settings.
-Each entity in the Toolbox consists of a video and a short summary introducing the topic, a literature review for a more in depth insight into the topic, different interactive elements, as well as a quiz to test your knowledge on the subject.
+The toolbox contains knowledge and methods to revive the land, use synergies and develop degraded rural settings.
+Each entity in the toolbox consists of a video and a short summary introducing the topic, a literature review for a more in depth insight into the topic, as well as a quiz to test your knowledge on the subject.